mjtlx/Piico_info/README.md

 With extra option 'show' also displays similar entries from the conflicts dictionary (see below)

-    show_all('what', 'show')    - prints all 'human names' from the conflict internal dictonary show_all('short', show')    - prints all 'shout names' from the conflict internal dictonary show_all('long', 'show')    - prints all 'long names' from the conflict internal dictonary
+    show_all('what', 'show')    - prints all 'human names' from both internal dictonaries show_all('short', 'show')    - prints all 'short names' from both internal dictonaries show_all('long', 'show')    - prints all 'long names' from both internal dictonaries

+#### External User dictionary

+The show_all() function can also access a user defined dictionary of devices from other manufacturers.

+    show_all('what', 'show', extern_list)    - prints all 'human names' from both internal dictonaries AND the external user defined dictionary
+    show_all('short', extern_list)    - prints all 'short names' from the main internal dictonary AND the external user defined dictionary
+    show_all('long', 'show', extern_list)    - prints all 'long names' from both internal dictonaries AND the external user defined dictionary

 ## Address conflicts